sketchout/RWDF_L5_Start/README.md

     : small changed

-If you don't want to see the outline, please remove the outline in the update.css as below.
+Don't want to see the outline, please remove the outline in the update.css as like below.

 	* {
 		outline: 1px solid red !important;
 	}